-This index would subsequently be passed on to General Register Office in Dublin where all the local indices were combined to make one national index.
+This index would subsequently be passed on to the General Register Office (GRO) in Dublin where all the local indices were combined to make one national index.

 Inevitably, there have been a few cases of Irish marriage records being omitted from the national index even though a certificate was correctly issued and filed in the local Registry.
 These cases are very rare.

 The first stop for Irish marriage records is usually the civil registration indexes.

 These are compiled and maintained by GRO in Roscommon and by GRONI in Belfast.
 Until recently, they were available only in the research rooms of those organisations.

 In the last couple of years, a number of websites have begun to offer transcripts of Ireland's civil registration records.
 Some of these offer free access.
 Some don't.
 Some are complete.
 Others are not.